-The emotional distress and anxiety caused by the pandemic can take a serious toll.
+The 2020 mental health crisis including emotional distress and anxiety caused by the COVID-19 pandemic can take a serious toll.
 There’s some speculation that if the situation gets much worse, then we may be in for a suicide epidemic.

 You don’t have to suffer alone.
 There are people who can help.